Table Tennis Bats

 Since 7 October 2009, a device called a Mini-RAE Lite®, which can detect very small amounts of solvents, has been used to test rackets.

-Boosters and tuners also contain VOCs ... so they're not allowed either.
+But boosters and tuners also contain VOCs ... so they're not authorised either.

-You're not allowed to change or modify your rubber's playing characteristics by using chemical or other treatments, nor change its friction, outlook, colour, structure, surface, etc.
+This means you're not allowed to change or modify its playing characteristics by using chemical or other treatments, nor change its friction, outlook, colour, structure, surface, etc.

-If you want to clean your rubber, you should only use plain water.
+If you want to clean your table tennis rubber you can only use plain water.

 3. 4mm thickness for sandwich rubbers

-Rule 2.04 has always stated that a table tennis bat with sandwich rubber must have a total thickness, including adhesive, of not more than 4mm.
+Law (rule) 2.04.03 states that a table tennis bat with sandwich rubber must have a total thickness, including adhesive, of less than 4.05mm.

-However, umpires have never been able to accurately check this ... until now.
+However, umpires were never able to accurately check this ... until now.

-A new thickness measurement device has now been developed and is being used to check the thickness of your table tennis rubbers.
+A new measurement device has now been developed and it's used to check the thickness of your table tennis rubbers.

-Regulation 3.02.01 was also amended to state that the ITTF logo and authorisation number, in addition to the supplier and brand names, must be clearly visible near the handle of the blade (so that they can be verified).
+Regulation 3.02.01 was also amended to state that your rubbers must be attached to your blade so that the ITTF logo and ITTF authorisation number, in addition to the supplier and brand names, are clearly visible near the handle of the blade so that they can be verified against the official list of authorised racket coverings.

 Here's an example of the details you'll see on the lower portion of Butterfly Tenergy 05 rubbers.